cekkr/WaterfallArithmeticUnit-Proposal/WaterfallArithmeticUnit-v2.en.md

 ### 2.1 Matrix Topology

-The WAU consists of an $M \times N$ matrix of Processing Elements (PEs), where each element can be specialized for particular arithmetic operations:
+The WAU consists of an $$M \times N$$ matrix of Processing Elements (PEs), where each element can be specialized for particular arithmetic operations:

 $$\text{WAU} = \begin{bmatrix}
 PE_{0,0} & PE_{0,1} & \cdots & PE_{0,N-1} \\